Deepen your meditation practice. Receive personal guidance from experienced teachers. Connect with a community of practitioners.

 If any of the experiences below resonate with you, this course is likely a good fit.

 Meditation is a positive habit, and I’d like that habit to solidify and grow.
+I’ve experienced the benefits of practice, and I’d like to make them more available.

-I know how to meditate, and I even do it consistently, but I’m on my own a lot of the time.
+I know how to meditate, and I do it consistently, but I’m on my own a lot of the time.
 I’m looking for teacher support and/or community support.

 Meditation has been helpful with my mental health, and I’d like more of those benefits.